geudde/attic-chest/pages/13.reference/01.porden/docs.md

 He turn'd — " Rash youth, and dost thou madly run

-" To brave that arm which prudence bids thee shun ?"
+" To brave that arm which prudence bids thee shun?"

 Aloud he cried — " then on, proud mortal, come,